Ruzaini Zainal

-Ruzaini bin Zainal (born 17 October 1988) is a Singaporean professional footballer who plays as an attacking midfielder.
+Ruzaini bin Zainal (born 17 October 1988) is a former professional footballer who plays as an attacking midfielder.
+Born in Malaysia, he played for the Singapore national team.

 He was born in Johor Bahru, Malaysia but grew up in Singapore.
 Ruzaini originally had a Malaysian citizenship but he later changed and received his Singapore citizenship while doing his national service with the Singapore Civil Defence Forces in February 2010, and has since played for the Singapore national team.